icsa-caps/efficient-remote-memory-ordering/README.md

 4. Enter the directory of the repository: `cd efficient-remote-memory-ordering`

 Refer to the sections on [gem5 Simulation](#gem5-simulation) and [CACTI](#cacti) for instructions on running the gem5 simulation and CACTI respectively.

+Copying the results and plots out of the Docker container:

+1. Detach from the running container: Use the keys `Ctrl` + `p` then `Ctrl` + `q`
+2. Copy the plots out of the running container: `docker container cp test-container:/top/efficient-remote-memory-ordering/gem5-scripts/plots .`

+If the CACTI results need to be copied out of the container instead of the gem5 simulation plots, run `docker container cp test-container:/top/efficient-remote-memory-ordering/cacti-scripts/results .` instead of the command in step 2.

+Instructions for deleting the Docker container and image:

+1. Kill the running container: `docker container kill test-container`
+2. Remove the container: `docker container rm test-container`
+3. Remove the image: `docker rmi test-image`